 There are a few different things to consider when insuring your older home.
 You should first be aware of the difference between replacement cost and cash value.
-These two concepts can be complicated and the specifics can vary from policy to policy, but an easy way to understand the difference is that replacement cost coverage pays you the full cost to repair or replace your home.
-Actual cash value means that your policy will cover the house for as much as it’s worth at the current market value, including depreciation.
+These two concepts can be complicated.
+And the specifics can vary from policy to policy.
+Replacement cost coverage pays you the full cost to repair or replace your home.
+Actual cash value covers a house for what it’s worth at the current market value, including depreciation.

 Learn more about Actual Cash Value vs. Replacement Cost and how it relates to properly insuring your older home.

 Because old homes are well-worn, they usually require more care.
 For this reason, insurance providers will charge more because more problems will be associated with the home.
-It is important to thoroughly inspect an older home before buying it.
+It's important to thoroughly inspect an older home before buying it.
 You should even consider an annual “checkup”, to ensure that everything is working correctly.

 Sometimes, a house will be in such a state that insurance providers won’t even issue you a policy.
 Because of this, the home may have to be updated before you can purchase a policy.

-Updating your home will reduce the chance of something going wrong that requires a claim, and a company will be more inclined to insure you.
+Updating your home will reduce the chance of something going wrong that requires a claim.
+And a company will be more inclined to insure you.
 It was also keep your home up to par with safety standards, which insurance companies love.

 Get a quote now and compare homeowners insurance rates from top companies and local agents.